Church Lawford

 The village lies north of the A428 main road, between Coventry and Rugby, and the Rugby to Coventry railway line.
 From the main road, the village is on a descending slope into the valley of the River Avon.
 On the opposite side of the Avon, which is crossed by an old stone bridge, is the hamlet of King's Newnham.
-The village is one of several Lawfords in the locality, along with Long Lawford and Little Lawford to the east and to the north, and Lawford Heath to the south-east, although they are completely separate settlements.
+The village is one of several Lawfords in the locality, along with Long Lawford and Little Lawford to the east and north, and Lawford Heath to the south-east, although they are separate settlements.

 The village was mentioned in the Domesday Book of 1086 as Leileford.
-The village church of St Peter stands on high ground overlooking the Avon, and was first built in the 14th century.
+The village church of St Peter was built on high ground overlooking the Avon in the 14th century.
 It was extensively rebuilt in the Victorian era, between 1873 and 1874.
+In 1960, it was designated a Grade II listed building.

 The village once had a school, but this was closed in 1996.
-A reading room and village hall was built in 1912.
+A reading room and village hall were built in 1912.
 But this was demolished in 2007 and replaced by a more modern building.